 Are Volkswagens expensive to insure in Australia?

-Volkswagens sit in the mid-range for insurance costs in Australia - more affordable than premium brands like BMW or Mercedes-Benz, but slightly higher than Japanese brands like Toyota or Honda.
-European repair costs and parts pricing contribute to this, though mainstream VW models like the Golf and Polo remain competitively priced to insure.
+Volkswagens sit in the mid-range for insurance costs - more affordable than premium brands like BMW and Mercedes-Benz, but typically higher than Japanese brands like Toyota and Mazda.
+European repair costs and parts pricing are the main contributors to the difference.

 Is a Golf GTI or Golf R expensive to insure?

-Yes, the Golf GTI and Golf R are significantly more expensive to insure than a standard Golf - typically $1,200 - $2,000/yr for comprehensive cover.
-Their higher performance, turbocharged engines, and desirability place them in a higher insurance group.
-Young drivers may face even higher premiums for these models.
+The Golf GTI and Golf R are significantly more expensive to insure than a standard Golf, typically costing $1,300-$2,100/yr for comprehensive cover.
+Their higher performance, turbocharged engines, and desirability place them in elevated insurance groups.

 Are VW electric models more expensive to insure?

-The VW ID.4 and ID.5 electric SUVs can be more expensive to insure than equivalent petrol models, typically $1,000 - $1,600/yr for comprehensive cover.
-Higher vehicle values, specialist repair requirements, and battery replacement costs contribute to this.
-Some insurers offer specific EV policies with battery cover included.
+The ID.4 and ID.5 electric SUVs typically cost more to insure ($1,100-$1,700/yr) than equivalent petrol models.
+Higher values, specialist EV repair requirements, and battery replacement costs contribute to this.
+Check that your policy includes battery cover.

 Compare Volkswagen Insurance Estimates Now